tamarhessen/Ex2---android/README.md

 5. Now that server is running you can go to the android app and press play.
 6. When opening the app you will see a login page, there you will fid create new account button.
 7. Create account and sign up then log in and Enjoy!

+### Android
+Build and run using the IDE

+### If: code says couldn't find sdk go to - build.gradle.kts (in Gradle Scripts) and press open then OK

 ## adapters
 ### CommentsAdapter
 Initializing RecyclerView and its adapter for comments.